 The optimum number of strands for running-in fresh rubber is a matter of controversy.
-If the stages are few in number (which gets the job over quicker!) there is more danger of the rubber breaking up.
-A particularly safe process seems to be to start with only ten per cent. estimated maximum turns and then work up, increasing the number of turns by a maximum of 80 each time (i.e., 20 turns on a 4 : 1 winder) up to some 80 per cent. of the estimated maximum.
-There is no real need to go beyond this point, unless the motor is intended for a short contest life on "near-maximum" turns, when a final winding to go per cent. maximum turns should be done, after an accurate determination of the actual breaking turns on a spare motor.
+If the stages are few in

+MADE UP MOTOR OLD PROP.
+ASSY.
+RUNNING-IN PROCEDURE.
+ESTIMATE MAXIMUM TURNS START BY WINDING ON I/IOTH, OF ESTIMATED MAX.
+LET MOTOR YNWIND SLOWLY.
+III REPEAT.
+INCREASE BY BOTURNS EACH TIME (I.E 20 TURNS ON ISE YOUR NORMAL NORMAL 4:1 WINDER) STOP AT WINDING CORRESPONDING TV TO 50% ESTIMATED MAX.
+TURNS.
+A.1.5.
+Fig.6 STRETCH BETWEEN HANDS-EXAMINE number (which gets the job over quicker!) there is more danger of the rubber breaking up.
+A particularly safe process seems to be to start with only ten per cent. estimated maximum turns and then work up, increasing the number of turns by a maximum of 80 each time (i.e., 20 turns on a 4:1 winder) up to some 80 per cent. of the estimated maximum.
+There is no real need to go beyond this point, unless the motor is intended for a short contest life on "near-maximum" turns, when a final winding to 90 per cent. maximum turns should be done, after an accurate determination of the actual breaking turns on a spare motor.